AuthorCarpentry/executable-documents-rstudio/03-dynamic.md

 1. Open the file `insert_params2.txt` and copy all of the code.
 Close the file and paste the code into the YAML header

-2. Open the file `insert_plot1_params.txt` and copy all the code.
-Close the file and paste the code into the first plot code chunk
+2. Open the file `insert_plot2_params.txt` and copy all the code.
+Close the file and paste the code into the plot code chunk titled `plot_license`

 3. Knit with parameters.
 You'll see a new option that will set whether the plot is for all DOAJ seal journals or just those that charge a fee.